Bring Your Own Device (BYOD)

 Adobe Creative Cloud

 Adobe Creative Cloud is recommended but not necessary for your courses.
 It includes the main set of apps used by designers worldwide, consisting of a suite of 20+ Adobe Creative Cloud apps.
-Adobe Creative Cloud is available at a special price for University of Auckland students on an annual subscription basis which can be paid monthly.
-You will need your University of Auckland student email address to access the discounted subscription.
+Adobe Creative Cloud is available at a significant discount for students currently accepted into a Bachelor of Design or Master of Design programme, including Design conjoint degrees.
+Students should be planning to continue to enrol and study in Design programme courses in line with degree regulations.
+You will need your University of Auckland student email address to purchase your license here.
 Your email address will be provided to you once you have enrolled in your courses.

 Antivirus software